vmware/terraform-provider-avi/website/docs/d/avi_wafcrs.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `description` - A short description of this ruleset.
+Field introduced in 18.1.1.
 * `groups` - Waf rules are sorted in groups based on their characterization.
+Field introduced in 18.1.1.
+Maximum of 64 items allowed.
 * `integrity` - Integrity protection value.
+Field introduced in 18.2.1.
 * `name` - The name of this ruleset object.
+Field introduced in 18.2.1.
 * `release_date` - The release date of this version in rfc 3339 / iso 8601 format.
+Field introduced in 18.1.1.
 * `tenant_ref` - Tenant that this object belongs to.
+It is a reference to an object of type tenant.
+Field introduced in 18.2.1.
 * `uuid` - Field introduced in 18.1.1.
 * `version` - The version of this ruleset object.
+Field introduced in 18.1.1.